fdaciuk/dalekjs-playground/README.md

 ## Using real browsers

-Every project has **Dalek Chrome Plugin** installed.
+All projects has **Dalek Chrome Plugin** installed.
 To use it, run inside project directory:

 ```sh
 dalek index.js -b chrome